 How to Study Anatomy in MBBS?

+In Indian medical colleges, two of the most widely used textbooks for Anatomy in the first year of MBBS are BD Chaurasia (BDC) and Vishram Singh.
 Both of them are pretty good.
 When it comes to books that are equally good, what matters is which one you can understand better.

 The important thing to remember is that Vishram Singh’s diagrams are much better and easier to reproduce.
 Diagrams make understanding easy and play a very crucial role in fetching you marks in university exams.
 In BDC, the language is easy to understand.